 The blend material type isn't a material per se, rather it combines two sub-materials using blending factor.

-This blending factor is a normal channel, and so can be constant, a texture or an ISL shader, allowing for great flexibility in material creation; a blend material can also use a blend as input, enabling so-called "shading trees" of arbitrary complexity.
+This blending factor is a regular channel, and so can be constant, a texture or an ISL shader, allowing for great flexibility in material creation; a blend material can also use a blend as input, enabling so-called "shading trees" of arbitrary complexity.

 Note that it's not possible to blend any combination of null and specular materials, except for the case where two specular materials with the same medium are being combined.